miku/siskin/README.md

 For BSZ processing, siskin makes use of a couple of other (internal) data stores.

 elasticsearch is used mainly for two kinds of operations.
-To query data sources for certain data, e.g. `GNDDefinitions` will extract all definitions, that are in the GND, `DOIList` will extract in a best effort manner all DOIs from BSZ, etc. The second use cases for elasticsearch is fuzzy deduplication.
+To query data sources for certain data, e.g.
+[`GNDDefinitions`](https://github.com/miku/siskin/blob/6897c0c4d4ea483f3a0b5bc5df6ad821a8c8e296/siskin/sources/gnd.py#L444) will extract all definitions, that are in the GND, [`DOIList`](https://github.com/miku/siskin/blob/6897c0c4d4ea483f3a0b5bc5df6ad821a8c8e296/siskin/workflows/adhoc.py#L23) will extract in a best effort manner all DOIs from BSZ, etc. The second use cases for elasticsearch is fuzzy deduplication.
 The lucene *more-like-this* query facility is key here.
-The task `FuzzyCandidates` can generate a list of records from several indices, that are similar and probably duplicates.
+The task [`FuzzyCandidates`](https://github.com/miku/siskin/blob/6897c0c4d4ea483f3a0b5bc5df6ad821a8c8e296/siskin/workflows/fuzzy.py#L139) can generate a list of records from several indices, that are similar and probably duplicates.

-There is no central relation database, although some tasks may use sqlite3 iternally to speed up operations and to allow SQL queries over certain data.
+There is no central relation database, although some tasks may use sqlite3 [iternally](https://github.com/miku/siskin/search?utf8=%E2%9C%93&q=sqlite3db), to speed up operations and to allow SQL queries over certain data.

 Tools
 -----